How to Use a Cane for the Best Safety and Support

 Advertisement

-If a cane is used incorrectly, it can show as an obvious limp.
+If a cane is misused, it can show as a noticeable limp.

-It’s important to know that canes are often used incorrectly on popular TV shows.
+It’s important to know that canes are often misused on popular TV shows.
 They probably do it to make things more dramatic, but it’s misleading and sets a bad example.

 As an example, Dr. House, from the popular TV show House, incorrectly holds the cane on his weak right side and leans heavily on it when he walks, obviously limping.
 You can see an example of his behavior around the 15 second mark in this video clip.